Account over quota (backup account is using more space than what is selected to backup)

 Right-click any computer, and then click Delete, or simply expand to delete folders or files on the right-hand side.

-It will take about 5-10 minutes for the free space to open up after files are removed from the cloud.
+It’ll take about 5-10 minutes for the free space to open up after files are removed from the cloud.
 Log out from OBRM, and then log in again to see the changes.

-Here is a quick video which will show you how to delete files from the cloud:
+Here is a quick video, which will show you how to delete files from the cloud: